William Gaston: Early life

-He entered the Catholic Georgetown Academy in Washington, D.C., at the age of thirteen, becoming its first student.
+He entered Georgetown Academy, a Roman Catholic school in Washington, D.C. in 1791 at the age of thirteen, becoming its first student.
 Due to illness shortly thereafter, he also became its first dropout.
-After Georgetown and some education in North Carolina, he graduated from the College of New Jersey (today Princeton University) in 1796, where he studied law.
+After Georgetown and some education in North Carolina, he studied law at the College of New Jersey (today Princeton University), graduating in 1796.

 Career

 Gaston was admitted to the bar in 1798 and commenced practice in New Bern.
 He was a member of the North Carolina General Assembly in 1800, served in the State House of Commons (now known as the House of Representatives) from 1807 to 1809, and as its Speaker in 1808.
 He was a member of the North Carolina State Senate in 1812.
 He was elected to the U.S. House of Representatives, on the Federalist ticket, serving from March 4, 1813, to March 3, 1817 (the 13th and 14th U.S. Congresses).
 While in Congress, he obtained a federal charter for Georgetown College (today Georgetown University).
 In 1814, Gaston was elected a member of the American Antiquarian Society.
 In 1817, he was elected a member of the American Philosophical Society.

 Gaston did not run for Congress in 1816, returning to serve in the North Carolina Senate in 1818–1819.
 He again served in the U.S. House of Representatives in 1824, 1827, 1828, 1829, and 1831.

 In 1832, Gaston delivered the annual graduation address at the University of North Carolina.
 Although he owned slaves, his speech included what was the last public statement in North Carolina urging the abolition of slavery:

 Gaston was appointed to the North Carolina Supreme Court in 1833; as a legislator in 1818, he had introduced the bill that established the Court as a distinct body.
 He held the position until his death.
 He wrote a decision that limited the control that slave-owners could exercise over enslaved humans.
 Gaston was offered but declined a nomination for election to the United States Senate in 1840, and he turned down an offer to be U.S. Attorney General under President Harrison.

 Gaston won elective office on several occasions, even though the Constitution of North Carolina before 1835 seemed to prohibit it, because Gaston was a Roman Catholic.
 The young Rev. Andrew Byrne, later bishop of the Diocese of Little Rock, having contracted a serious illness during the course of his lengthy missionary labors, recuperated under the hospitable roof of Judge Gaston.

 Gaston was largely responsible, as a member of the Constitutional Convention of 1835, for removing official discrimination against Catholics from North Carolina law.